jupyterlab/jupyterlab/docs/source/user/file_formats.md

 * File format: `.csv`
 * MIME type: None

-Files with rows of Comma Separate Values (with a `.csv` extension) are a common format for tabular data.
+Files with rows of Comma-Separated Values (with a `.csv` extension) are a common format for tabular data.

-The default viewer for CSV files in JupyterLab is a high performance data grid viewer.
-To view a CSV file in the interactive Data Grid, double-click on the file in the File Browser:
+The default viewer for CSV files in JupyterLab is a high performance data grid
+viewer:

 [animation]

-To edit a CSV file as a text file, right-click on the file in the File Browser and select the “Editor” item in the “Open With…” submenu:
+To edit a CSV file as a text file, right-click on the file in the file browser and select the “Editor” item in the “Open With…” submenu:

 [animation]